-Editorial staffRoland Gautier, Manfred Sigrist, Diana SickertPhotographHeidi Hostettler, Johannes WeichartDesignSara HartmannCopyrightETH Zürich, Department of Physics
+Editorial staffRoland Gautier, Manfred Sigrist, Diana SickertImagesHeidi Hostettler, Kilian Kessler, Johannes Weichart, Adobe Stock (pp.5,22)DesignSara HartmannCopyrightETH Zürich, Department of Physics

 DEAR MSC PHYSICS STUDENTS,

 Welcome to the Master of Science programme in Physics at ETH Zurich.
 We are very pleased to learn that you are continuing your education in one of the most fascinating disciplines at our school.
 Our Master's programme will allow you to further deepen your knowledge and to explore a variety of disciplines in the physical sciences.
 At our Department, we are especially proud of the broad spectrum and large selection of courses offered at the Masters level, which reflect the large diversity of our institutes and research groups: